 One of the many benefits of a digital communications degree is that it gives you the freedom to try your hand at many different aspects of the field.

 “Take the opportunity to experiment with various realms within digital communication while you’re a student,” Powers advises.
 “You may just discover that you have an affinity for an area you hadn’t considered before.”

 Digital communication is a broad area, and most professionals in the field ultimately do focus on a specific area instead of acting as a generalist.
-Visually-oriented students might gravitate toward a career in video, for example, while those who are good at storytelling might prefer a career working with the press.
+Visually-oriented students might gravitate toward a career in video or graphic design, for example, while those who are good at storytelling might prefer a career working with the press.

 “Part of choosing a career in digital communication is understanding your interests, but it’s also about understanding why you’re doing the work,” explains Dr. Powers.
 “A good video producer can come up with creative ideas but a strong practitioner will also keep in mind the context of who their audience is and what’s in it for their target audience to watch it.
 That aspect of online engagement is essential.”